NexelOfficial/SimpleBionic/README.md

 ### Firefox:
 Firefox users have a harder time installing from source.
 The best solution to permanently install the extension from source without having to re-add it everytime the browser restarts, is by using the Developer edition of Firefox.
 In the Developer edition of Firefox, navigate to `about:config` and look for the `xpinstall.signatures.required` entry.
 Set this to false.
 Now go to `about:addons` and install the add-on from file after archiving it to a `.zip` file.

+### Good news for Firefox Users!
+You can simply download the extension from the Firefox store [here](https://addons.mozilla.org/en-US/firefox/addon/simplebionic/)